keeakita/dotfiles/README.md

 I work on a lot of different systems, so it'd be to throw all my configs in one folder and take them with me.
 This repo is an attempt to do that.

+All files are stored without the dot, which is added by the script.
+This just makes the bash scripting easier.
+This file, the script itself, and any actually hidden folders will be ignored.

 Configs So Far
 --------------
  - None